Dear readers of ADxS.org, please forgive the disruption.

 • In the brain:

-• Effector GABA neurons (rare), project to the periphery, i.e., the body.
+• Effector GABA neurons (rare), project into the periphery, i.e. into the body.

-• GABA interneurons (common), regulate the activity of other neurons, mostly working with biogenic amines.
-Occur mainly in:
+• GABA interneurons (frequent), regulate the activity of other neurons that mostly work with biogenic amines.
+Mainly found in:

 • Thalamus